flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutLifecyclePolicy
-### <p>Writes an object lifecycle policy to a container.
+<blockquote><p>Writes an object lifecycle policy to a container.
 If the container already has an object lifecycle policy, the service replaces the existing policy with the new policy.
-It takes up to 20 minutes for the change to take effect.</p> <p>For information about how to construct an object lifecycle policy, see <a href="https://docs.aws.amazon.com/mediastore/latest/ug/policies-object-lifecycle-components.html">Components of an Object Lifecycle Policy</a>.</p>
+It takes up to 20 minutes for the change to take effect.</p> <p>For information about how to construct an object lifecycle policy, see <a href="https://docs.aws.amazon.com/mediastore/latest/ug/policies-object-lifecycle-components.html">Components of an Object Lifecycle Policy</a>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_